simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Week 5 Theory of Performance Engineering/README.md

 ### Write-up 2:
+> What is the lowest possible value for the parallelism of the program?
+2. What is the highest possible value for the parallelism of the program?
 We need to compute some bounds on the different values of `T`. `T_1` is smaller than `T_P * P` (work law), so from `T_4` we get that `T_1` = at least 4*100 = 400 and from `T_64` we get that `T_1` = at least 64 * 10 = 640.
 It is clear that 400 is the lowest bound on `T_1`.

 For `T_f`, we only know that it is smaller or equal to 10.
 The lowest possible value of parallelism is then 400 / 10 = 40.
 The highest possible value of parallelism is 640/10 = 64.